alireza-sadi/SQL/README.md

 :warning: remember your password and database port for future.
 :warning: If you want to type arabic/persian in your databases you should select the utf-8 in installition wizard.

-2. open *MY SQL Client* in your system.
+2. open _MY SQL Client_ in your system.

 - it will ask for a password that you set in installition wizard.

 - if it don't ask ; can type this command to acces your root `mysql -u root -p`

 ### Let's start :smiley:

 - At first need to create a database.

 for that , should type this command :
 `create database    DATABASE_NAME;`

+for delete database type this command :
+`drop database DATABASE_NAME;`

 after that can see your databases as a list by this command `show databases;`

 - next thing we have to do , use a database as main database.

 for that, should type this command `use     DATABASE_NAME; `

 - At third , need to create tables for each database

 use this command to create table :
-`create table TABLE-NAME(
+`create table TABLE-NAME(COLUMN-TITLE DATA-TYPES OPTIONAL-ATTRIBUTES,COLUMN-TITLE DATA-TYPES OPTIONAL-ATTRIBUTES);`
-    COLUMN-TITLE  DATA-TYPES OPTIONAL-ATTRIBUTES,

-    `